Our Sanusi Lamido Sanusi Biography portrays Facts on his Childhood Story, Early Life, Family, Parents, Wives, Lifestyle

 Sanusi Lamido Sanusi Personal Life:

 What makes Sanusi Lamido Sanusi tick?… Sit back as we give you information about the personal life of the dethroned emir of Kano outside his official lifestyle.
 To begin with, Sanusi’s persona is a blend of the Leo zodiac traits.

 Sanusi Lamido Sanusi Lifestyle:

 The Nigerian Infopedia online news in December 2019 estimated Sanusi Lamido Sanusi’s net worth as a whopping sum of $80 million.
 The source of his wealth stems majorly from his banking career and entrepreneurial activities as well as his enthronement as the emir of Kano.

-As the former emir of Kano, Sanusi lived a luxurious lifestyle and ensures that he gives his children and wives the best lifestyle they desire.
-While he was still enthroned, Sanusi purchased for himself a Rolls Royce which was worth $418,000.
+As the former emir of Kano, Sanusi lived a luxurious lifestyle.
+And he ensures that he gives his children and wives the best lifestyle they desire.
+While on the emir throne, Sanusi purchased for himself a Rolls Royce which was worth $418,000.

 As at the time he was Emir, Sanusi Lamido Sanusi’s cars include; 1952 Model Rolls-Royce Silver Wraith (top left), Rolls-Royce Phantom VI (bottom right), Rolls-Royce Phantom VII (bottom left).